 If a high school diploma, GED or other degree has not been previously obtained by a resident, this is an important part of her plan.
 Women are assisted in taking the necessary steps toward obtaining their diploma or GED, which unlocks many doors to their futures.
 If this milestone has already been reached, staff explore a resident’s desires as to which path of higher education is most appropriate for her.
 Some women will pursue college at the community or state level, and others will enter a specialized vocational program.
 Regardless of their choice, women are encouraged and supported to achieve their goals.

 Our highly trained and licensed staff provide both individual and group counseling to each resident and their family members, when appropriate.
-Written goals are regularly reviewed and revised, and referrals to outside specialized services are made as needed.
+Women are supported as they work through and heal from past trauma so they can move towards healing, hope and freedom.

 29:Eleven desires to help women be well-rounded in all areas of their lives, including skills which are necessary in day to day living.
 Nutrition, cooking, hygiene, banking, budgeting and job skills are just a small sample of what residents learn while living in the home.